msteffan/fundamentals/06_chapter/07_exercise.md

   This function will go through every cell in `checkerboard` (see previous exercise) and set that cell's value to `null`.

 * `setUpRed()`
   This function will set up the red pieces on our checkerboard by setting the value of each cell that should hold a red piece to `'R'`.
-For the purposes of this exercise, assume that the red pieces should be laid out at the top of this board, just like in the picture below.
+For the purposes of this exercise, assume that the red pieces should be laid out at the 'top' of the board, just like in the picture below.

   ![Picture of Checkerboard](http://www.maniacworld.com/Checkers/checkers.jpg)